 Policy COS 4.3 BAAQMD Planning for Healthy Places.
-Require new development to adhere to BAAQMD's Planning for Healthy Places guidance when local conditions warrant.
+Require new development to adhere to BAAQMD's Planning for Healthy Places guidance when warranted by local conditions.

 Policy COS 4.4 Activity Near Sensitive Receptors.
 Comply with State regulations that prohibit nonessential idling of vehicles near sensitive receptors, such as the requirements outlined in Title 13 of the California Code of Regulations (CCR).